 top of page

-The Seventh Annual Emancipation Art Exhibition took place from July 24 to Sept.
-15, 2024 at the Helson Gallery in Halton Hills.
-The exhibit was launched on Aug.
-4, 2024.
+The Eighth Annual Emancipation Art Exhibition took place from July 16 to Aug.
+31, 2025 at the Helson Gallery in Halton Hills.

 Francesca Durham